Blazzzeee/network_manager_ui/README.md

 If you dont like system tray implementations such as nm_appllet , try this project !

-Other implementations such network_manager_rofi is very slow and somewhat inefficent
+Other implementations such as network_manager_rofi is very slow and inefficent .

-Also since the project uses rofi , using Search functionality saves you the time of scrolling when you already know what you want to do!
+Also since the project uses rofi , using Search functionality saves you alot of mouse effort

 ## Demonstration